- PDF doc

 - 133.31 KB

-A law practice must not receive trust money unless a principal holds an Australian practising certificate authorising the receipt of trust money.
-An ILP must not receive trust money unless at least one principal holds an Australian practising certificate authorising the receipt of trust money.
+A law practice must not receive trust money unless a principal or legal director holds a practising certificate authorising the receipt of trust money.

 An approved clerk may also receive trust money for legal costs for one or more barristers.

 The Board has released a Grant of Trust Authorisation policy outlining the skills, experience and competency criteria it requires before granting trust authorisation to applicants with an Australian practising certificate.
 Applications for a practicing certificate authorising receipt of trust money are made through LSB Online.